 A prime term can be a single word ( or a phrase such as 'Unit of Measure'.)
 It is the most important modifier of the class term, and directly precedes it.

 Modifying terms are used to add important business information to a business name, and precede the prime term.
-Modifying terms are used to add important business information to a business name.

 A glossary loses a significant part of its value for a user if every possible combination of words must be declared in the glossary so model verifications could occur.
 Therefore the glossary verifications of Hackolade Studio span only prime terms and class terms, and ignore modifiers if they are not themselves declared separately as class terms.
 Typically, a user will define in the glossary the last 2 terms which are most significant in a name, then allow any kind of declination of these 2 words with other modifiers.

 For example, let's say that you defined the Business Name "Currency Code" in the glossary file.
 The application will allow any combination of terms that is using this term at the end of the expression without requiring for these combinations to be explicitly declared in the glossary file:

 Component Invoice Amount Currency Code

 Unit Price Currency Code